determined-ai/determined/onboarding/mlsys/1-gradients.md

 Machine learning is all about getting computers to solve math problems for you.

-Specifically, it's about solving math problems like, "For a given mathematical model, what weights in the model would cause the model to calculate the most accurate predictions for a set of inputs?"
+Specifically, it's about solving math problems like, "For a given mathematical model, what model weights would cause the model to calculate the most accurate predictions for a set of inputs?"

-You're going to write code to solve this exact problem for one particularly simple model.
+In this exercise, you'll write code to solve this exact problem and for one particularly simple model.

 Afterward, you will understand basic concepts like what a gradient is and how gradient descent works to train models.
 You will also understand how many